ibm-cloud-docs/security-compliance/README.md

-# IBM Cloud Security and Compliance Documentation
+# IBM Cloud Security and Compliance Center Documentation

-Welcome to the docs repo for Security and Compliance!
+Welcome to the docs repo for the Security and Compliance Center!
 Feedback and updates are always welcome.

 To leave feedback: